NoBlackBoxes/LastBlackBox/boxes/fpgas/_resources/template.md

 # The Last Black Box : FPGAs
-In this box, we will learn about fpgas...
+In this box, you will learn about fpgas...

 ## FPGAs{11}
-{descriptions.md}
+{Info:Description}

-{Hardware-Description-Languages.md}
+{Lesson:Hardware-Description-Languages}

 ---

 # Projects
-{projects.md}
+{Project:Some-Project}